Visit Canada’s Legendary Craigdarroch Castle

 Craigdarroch Castle, Victoria British Columbia’s “must see” attraction, is located a short drive or a leisurely walk from the downtown harbour.
 You’ll find us just off Fort Street at 1050 Joan Crescent, with parking available on site and along the street where indicated.

-Open daily 10:00am – 4:30pm (including statutory holidays)
+Open daily 10:00am – 4:30pm

-Extended hours from June 15th to September 6th: 9:00am – 7:00pm
+Extended Hours – June 15th to September 6th: 9:00am – 7:00pm

-Closed December 25, 26 and January 1.
+Closed December 25, 26 and January 1

 Once you’ve entered the circular room at the main entrance and paid your admission fee, your self guided tour begins.
 You will be treated to 39 rooms, most of which are furnished lavishly in the 1890s-1900s period, so enjoy the ambiance as you climb the 87 stairs to the tower.
 There you’ll see fabulous views of Victoria, the Strait of Juan de Fuca, and the Olympic Mountains.

 With over 20,000 square feet of interior space, the house and gardens are being restored exactly as they were originally built offering a great vacation experience for individuals and families alike.
 If you have fifteen or more people you can make a group tour reservation and receive a discount on admission.
 Read more >